AguilarRaul/PulseNFL/README.md

 ## Welcome, sports enthusiast!

 I am glad you are interested in exploring your favorite team's regular season standings.
-In this dashboard, you will find the most important statistics of teams performance in one place, fast and accurate information is just a couple of clicks away!
+In this dashboard, you will find the most important statistics of teams' performance in one place, fast and accurate information is just a couple of clicks away!

 ## Table of contents